pieroproietti/penguins-eggs-book/10-chapter-1.md

 # Chapter 1

-# What is Penguins-eggs?
+# What is penguins' eggs?

-Penguins' Eggs stands out as a versatile command-line tool, offering the capability to transform your existing distro into a redistributable live ISO image.
+Penguins' eggs stands out as a versatile command-line tool, offering the capability to transform your existing distro into a redistributable live ISO image.
 Notably, the tool also extends its support to Debian/Ubuntu flavors, making it compatible with variations such as Xubuntu, Kubuntu,